 Carry forward calculations

-Conducting carry forward of annual allowance calculations can prove complex.
-It doesn’t have to be.
-We find the following process is an easy way to work out how much unused annual allowance is available to carry forward
+Performing a carry forward of annual allowance calculation can seem daunting and it might seem that using a carry forward calculator would make it easier.
+However, the difficulty in doing the calculation is gathering the information needed, rather than the calculation itself.
+Once you have the information, we find the following process is an easy way to work out how much unused annual allowance is available to carry forward.

 We have split the process into two steps: